Majors in Chemistry

 Students working toward either their A.B. or B.S. degree in chemistry may opt to focus their studies in one of four concentration areas.
 Certification of this concentration will be designated the major's official transcript.

-- Biochemistry (In cooperation with the Department of Biochemistry in the School of Medicine)
+- Biochemistry (In conjunction with the Department of Biochemistry in the School of Medicine) AB, BS

 Changes in Major Declaration

-If you change your chemistry major – such as, moving from an A.B. to a B.S. degree, or switching your concentration area, or adding a second major – you should do this in person at the Registrar's Office, 11121 West Main Street, Suite 1200, Bevan (Coca-Cola) Building, Durham, NC.
+If you change your chemistry major – such as, moving from an A.B. to a B.S. degree, or switching your concentration area, or adding a second major – you should do this by accessing the online link found here.